tiagodeluna/study-notes/Git/git-commands/README.md

 4. Enter a commit message for the new, combining commit.
 Save and exit.
 5. git push

+### Remove Commits from a Pull Request

+1. `git rebase -i HEAD~n` // Where n is the number of last commits you want to include in interactive rebase.
+2. Replace `pick` with `drop` for commits you want to discard.
+3. Save and exit.
+4. `git push -f`

 ## Working with submodules

 Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
 This lets you clone another repository into your project and keep your commits separate.
 More information can be found [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules).